aguslr/multibootusb/README.md

 ## About

-This repository stores the files needed to create a pendrive capable of booting different ISO files using GRUB2.
+This is a project that contains a collection of [GRUB][] files and scripts that will allow you to create a pendrive capable of booting different ISO files.

 ## Documentation